-As I was paying, the lady at the register noticed my t-shirt featuring The Man in Black and said, “I bet a Johnny Cash fan would like horses” as she motioned to some kind of tchotchke with a photo of horses on it.
+As I paid, the lady at the register noticed my t-shirt featuring The Man in Black and said, “I bet a Johnny Cash fan would like horses” as she motioned to some kind of tchotchke with a photo of horses on it.
 I said ‘no thank you’ to the trinket, but I did leave with two takeaways as souvenirs…

 Takeaway #1 – Read Your Customer